Essential Plumbing Tools Every Homeowner Should Have

 Repairs You Can Safely DIY

 The most common safe DIY plumbing repairs are fixing a dripping faucet, unclogging a drain, repairing a running toilet, and replacing a showerhead.
-These tasks are well within reach when you shut off the water first and use the right tools.
+Plunging a toilet, swapping a showerhead, or replacing a flapper are fine if you shut the water off first, and these tasks are well within reach with basic tools.

 Pros